How to build M.A.X. Port

 sudo apt-get update

-sudo apt-get install build-essential gcc-multilib g++-multilib ninja-build:i386 cmake gettext p7zip-full
+sudo apt-get install file build-essential cmake gcc-multilib g++-multilib gettext p7zip-full libsdl2-dev:i386

 Now grab the M.A.X.
 Port source code from either a release baseline or from the latest master branch.

 If downloaded as a zip file extract it somewhere and enter that folder.
 E.g. unzip master.zip && cd master.
-If downloaded as a tar.gz source package the commands would look something like tar -xf max-port-0.5.0-Source.tar.gz && cd max-port-0.5.0-Source.
+If downloaded as a tar.gz source package the commands would look something like tar -xf max-port-0.7.0-Source.tar.gz && cd max-port-0.7.0-Source.

 To clone the git repository instead we have to make sure that git is istalled first.